asheswook/lightning-multitool/README.md

 `lightning-multitool` is an easy-to-use and lightweight multitool for people who operate personal Lightning nodes.

+## Warning: This project is currently working but documentation and code quality need improvement (Proof of Concept).
+I keep improving this project and will be tidied up soon.

 ## Features

 - Create a Lightning Address for your domain (e.g., `you@yourdomain.com`).